2007 Moray Council election

-The 2007 Moray Council Council election was held on 3 May 2007, the same day as the Scottish Parliament election.
+The 2007 Moray Council election was held on 3 May 2007, the same day as the Scottish Parliament election.
 The election was the first using the eight new wards created under the Local Governance (Scotland) Act 2004.
 26 councillors were elected.
 Each ward elected either 3 or 4 members, using the STV electoral system.
 Previously there were single-member wards which used the first past the post electoral system.